-• Using the Trust's digital technology systems in accordance with the Trust's Acceptable Use Policy and this E-Safety Policy.
+• Using the Trust's digital technology systems in accordance with the Trust's HR5 ICT Acceptable Use Policy and this E-Safety Policy.
+This information is signposted to students at the beginning of each academic year by the pastoral teams.